Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## Retrieve Location Content requests

 Executes a batch request to the configured Target server for multiple mbox locations.
-The main difference with `loadRequest` API is in usage along with prefetch APIs.
+The main difference with `loadRequests` API is in usage along with prefetch APIs.
 This API only returns the content and does not increase the reporting count.
-If you are using normal batch requests, then there is no difference with `loadRequest` API.
+If you are using normal batch requests, then there is no difference with `loadRequests` API.

 {% tabs %}
 {% tab title="Android" %}